Cragady/scratch-over/README.md

 # Reason

-A week or two ago (Date today is 2/22/19), I decided to learn a little bit of Python.
+On 2/15/19, I decided to learn a little bit of Python.
 I didn't know what would be a good project to work on, but eventually I thought up of an old Scratch project that the U of U Coding Boot Camp assigned before the course began.
 That project can be found [here](https://scratch.mit.edu/projects/198253712/).
 Seemed like the perfect thing to port over to Python.

 So far, it seems like all of my code is spaghetti, but it works.